 Family Recipe: Marge Brown’s Quandong (an Australian peach) Pie, Yoghurt

 Lots of water.
-Makes sense.
-It’s hot in Australia.
 A good mix of meat, beans and fruit.
 Still seems like a lot of processed food in the back on top of the stove.
 Where is the Vegemite?

 Food Cost 1 week: 1 233.76 yuan, or $155.06

-What’s interesting is that this family has the smallest amount of veggies on the table after the Americans who had 2 whole tomatoes.
-No veggies although they do consume lots of fruits.
+What’s interesting is that this family has the least amount of vegetables are on the table, although they do consume lots of fruits.

 Food Cost 1 week: 37,699 Yen or $317.25